-Pineapple curry is so good that it needs an updated version with traditional way of making it with my homemade curry powders.
-Pineapples one of the big time delicacies in Sri Lanka but to cook a curry out of pineapples, they need to be in that sweet spot where they are not super sweet but not all the way raw.
+Pineapple curry is so good that it needs an updated version with the traditional way of making it with my homemade curry powders.
+Pineapples one of the big-time delicacies in Sri Lanka but to cook a curry out of pineapples, they need to be in that sweet spot where they are not super sweet but not all the way raw.
 Ideally when they just start turning yellow.
-Another top cooking tip while making this curry is pineapples release lot of juices while cooking. so add coconut milk in increments at the end of the cooking process.
-That way majority of water is already evaporated and you wont have to cook pineapples longer than it needs to.
+Another top cooking tip while making this curry is pineapples release lot of juices while cooking.
+Add only the amount of coconut milk you think you need to balance the heat in small increments at the end of the cooking process.
+That way most of the water is already evaporated and you won’t cook pineapples longer than it needs to.

-Today I have another recipe that is perfect for clay cooking pot.
-Sri Lankan Pineapple curry.
-We usually use a unripe pineapple for this curry in Sri Lanka but if you prefer a sweet and spicy dish you could definitely make this with ripped pineapple as well.
+This Sri Lankan pineapple curry is another recipe that is perfect for clay cooking pot.
+We usually use an unripe pineapple for this curry in Sri Lanka but if you prefer a sweet and spicy dish you could make this with semi-ripped pineapple as well.
 When pineapples go on sale, I make a huge batch of pineapple curry and freeze some extra containers to satisfy my cravings throughout the year.

-There are lots fruit curry recipes in Sri Lanka that works perfect for using as a side or use as a sauce in making your favorite dip or hummus because of the thick bubbly texture, flavor, and mouthfeel.
-Curried fruits can be used in any way you use a tomato ketchup if you skip the coconut milk.
+There are lots of other fruit curry recipes in Sri Lanka that works perfect for rice and curry meals or use as a sauce in making your favorite dip or hummus because of the thick bubbly texture, flavor, and mouthfeel.
+Curried fruits can be used in any way you use tomato ketchup if you skip the coconut milk.

-When I was making special rice and curry ensemble, my favorite go to recipes were curried mango, June plum, or Bilimbi curries when in was in Sri Lanka.
-It is next to impossible to find Bilimpi in where I live in USA , and June plums aren’t that easy either.
+My favorite fruit curry recipes of all time are mango, June plum, or Bilimbi curries since my childhood time in Sri Lanka.
+It is next to impossible to find Bilimpi in where I live in the USA, but June plum available time to time.

-Today I often prepare Mango, Pineapple, or green apples with same recipes whenever I get the chance.
-They work just fine, freeze well over long period of time, taste great after thawing and reheating and makes whole house filled with fragrance of the sweet fruity aroma when cooking.
+Easiest to find and cook, however, are often mango, pineapple, or green apples with same curry powder blend in the recipe with slight variations, whenever I get the chance.
+They are delicious, freeze well over an extended period, taste great after thawing and reheating and makes whole house filled with fragrance of the sweet fruity aroma when cooking.

-That itself is a great reason to cook a pineapple curry today.
+That itself is a great reason to give this pineapple curry a chance today.